sanger/limber/docs/purposes_yaml_files.md

 business logic, and determine the way in which labware with this particular purpose will be created from its parent.

-If you want to have purpose configuration parameters that are used in the labware creator, there are two ways to include these:
+If you want to have purpose configuration parameters that are used in the labware creator, there are two ways to include these in the purpose config yaml:

-As arguments under the labware creator (the advantage of this method is they are kept together with the creator_class section of the yaml): e.g.
+As arguments under the labware creator line (note the name is specifically defined then the arguments).
+The main advantage of this method is they are kept together with the creator_class section of the yaml, so you know what they apply to: e.g.
 ```yaml
 :creator_class: